Bhupesh-V/Bhupesh-V.github.io/interview.md

 ### What makes you who you are today?

-Reading & Writing, at least from a career POV.
-Both have had a huge impact on how I think and approach problems.
+Reading & Writing.
+Both have had a huge impact on how I think and approach life and problems.
 I have been reading since I was a high-school kid, mostly fiction and non-fiction.
 I have been writing [since 2019](/archive/), mostly technical stuff.

-I have a dedicated digital bookshelf, head over to [bookshelf.bhupesh.me](https://bookshelf.bhupesh.me/) to see what I am reading at the moment & some of my personal recommendations.
+I have a dedicated [digital bookshelf](https://bookshelf.bhupesh.me/), in case you are interested in what I'm reading and how I critique books.

 <!-- ### Tell us about a really difficult technical problem you solved.
 What was it, and what did you build?